- Overview

 Include the following pages with consistent navigation on each page:

-- Home: introductory information your subject.
+- Home: Branding and introductory information.
 This is probably the first thing people will see when they come to the site.

 - About: a brief biography and/or artist statement, including one or more in-line pictures, as needed.

-- Image Gallery: a page with thumbnail images that link to full-size images on their own pages.
-You may use the PrettyPhoto script presented in Exercise 4.
-The gallery page will contain thumbnails (roughly 150px x 150px) which will open to the full-sized image.
+- Image Gallery: a page with thumbnail images that link to full-size images.
+You may use the PrettyPhoto script presented in Exercise 5.
+The gallery page will contain thumbnails (roughly 150px x 150px) which will zoom open to the full-sized image.

 - Additional pages as needed